 Finally, as you add content to your site, ensure that you have a stable Internet connection and follow our best practices for preventing content loss.

-Note: We offer the ability to export certain content to an .xml file.
+Note: You can export certain content to an .xml file.
 However, this file is only suited for importing Squarespace content to WordPress.
 This file isn't designed for site backups.